demisto/demisto-sdk/README.md

 3. **Connect demisto-sdk with Cortex XSOAR server** - In order that demisto-sdk and Cortex XSOAR server communicate, perfrom the following steps:

    1. Get an API key for Cortex XSOAR/XSIAM-server - `Settings` -> `Integrations` -> `API keys` -> `Get your Key` (copy it)
-   2. Add the following parameters to your environment.
-You can also use a [.env file](https://pypi.org/project/python-dotenv/), the demisto-sdk will automatically load that file:
+   2. Set the following environment variables, or place an [.env file](https://pypi.org/project/python-dotenv/) at the root of the content pack:

       ```bash
       export DEMISTO_BASE_URL=<http or https>://<demisto-server url or ip>:<port>